awslabs/kubeflow-manifests/website/content/en/docs/deployment/add-ons/load-balancer/guide.md

 ## Prerequisites
 This guide assumes that you have:
-- A Kubeflow deployment on EKS with Dex as your authorization provider (Dex is the default authorization provider in the [Vanilla](/kubeflow-manifests/deployments/vanilla/guide/) deployment of Kubeflow on AWS).
+- A Kubeflow deployment on EKS with Dex as your authentication provider (Dex is the default authentication provider in the [Vanilla](/kubeflow-manifests/docs/deployment/vanilla/guide/) deployment of Kubeflow on AWS).
-- Installed the tools mentioned in the [general prerequisites](/kubeflow-manifests/deployments/prerequisites/) guide on the client machine.
+- Installed the tools mentioned in the [general prerequisites](/kubeflow-manifests/docs/deployment/prerequisites/) guide on the client machine.
 - Verified that you are connected to the right cluster, that the cluster has compute, and that the AWS region is set to the region of your cluster.
     - Verify that your cluster name and region are exported:
         ```bash